damianhakert/damianhakert.github.io/source/handbook/learning/books/club.md

     David Heinemeier Hansson and Jason Fried, 2013 ([amazon](http://www.amazon.co.uk/Remote-Required-David-Heinemeier-Hansson/dp/0091954673))

 Any other books you'd like to suggest?
-Add them to the queue.
+Edit this page and add them to the queue.